deeplime-io/PyCG/README.md

 optional arguments:
-  -h, --help            show this help message and exit --package PACKAGE     Package containing the code to be analyzed --fasten              Produce call graph using the FASTEN format --product PRODUCT     Package name
+  -h, --help            show this help message and exit --package PACKAGE     Package containing the code to be analyzed --max-iter MAX_ITER   Maximum number of iterations through source code.
-  --forge FORGE         Source the product was downloaded from --version VERSION     Version of the product --timestamp TIMESTAMP
-                        Timestamp of the package's version --max-iter MAX_ITER   Maximum number of iterations through source code.
 If not specified a fix-point iteration will be performed.
   --operation {call-graph,key-error}
                         Operation to perform.
 Choose call-graph for call graph generation (default) or key-error for key error detection on dictionaries.